 4. a response of 2 No Trump to an opening suit one-bid to show a balanced hand with (originally) 16-18 points, or (more modernly) 16-17 points; sometimes played as 16-plus points with no upper limit.

 The designation given to a bidding system devised and developed by Mr. Leo Baron and Mr. Adam Meredith, and published in the book titled The Baron System of Contract Bridge, published in the year 1948, First Edition, by Contract Bridge Equipment Ltd.,London, England.
 These two bridge players were winners of national and international bridge events during the years following 1945/6.

-The French term for Preemptive Bid.
-Sometimes used by English writers to describe a series of obstructive bids.
+The French term for preemptive bid.
+The translated word actually means a dam in the English language.
+The term is sometimes used by English writers to describe a series of obstructive bids.

 This term describes a play technique devised and published by Dr. Bertrand Romanet of Paris, France.
 This barricade coup allows the declarer to obstruct the defenders from establishing a long suit.

 Note: Other English colloquial terms for a preemptive bid is roadblock, barrier, block(ade).